 Rotary funds critical elements of UNICEF’s polio eradication programs, such as national immunization days, polio vaccine delivery, and training of health workers.
 Rotary’s network of volunteers in more than 200 countries and regions has also worked with UNICEF in the field to ensure that the poorest, most isolated children are immunized against polio.

-The fight to end polio continues to be marked by great progress.
-Among the most significant advances: the World Health Organization's March 2014 declaration that India is polio free and the September 2015 announcement that Nigeria had been removed from the list of polio-endemic countries.
-These achievements are possible through the efforts of UNICEF, Rotary and partners to eradicate the disease worldwide by 2018.
+The fight to end polio continues to be marked by great progress such as the World Health Organization's September 2018 declaration that Nigeria is polio-free.
+Nigeria was the last country in Africa where polio was endemic.
+The continent celebrated its own first full year without the disease on August 11.

 Rotary is a worldwide organization of more than 1.2 million business, professional, and community leaders.
 Members of Rotary clubs, known as Rotarians, provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.